 Paul enjoyed camping, boating, and being outdoors.
 He spent, it seemed like endless hours at Lake Mead and the River.
 He also enjoyed traveling (Ireland, Panama Canal, Grand Canyon river trip), working with his strong hands, and watching his grandsons play baseball.
 He promised his dad he would keep the whole family together and organized a yearly 2-week Rendezvous that was a highlight for many years.
 Family members lovingly converged at the site, even for just a few days.

 Paul was of the Catholic Faith.
 Paul is survived by his beloved wife Nadine Sperling; three daughters Roberta (John) Lawrence, Lynda (Steve) Rants, Juli (John) Penuelas; two sisters Barbara (Babs) (Marty D.2019) Ronstadt, Mary Ann (Steve) Smith; son-in-law Jim Brannum (Teresa); nine grandchildren, 14 great grandchildren, and 3 great- great grandchildren.
 In addition, many nieces, great nieces, nephews, and great nephews that were very much a part of his life.

 He is preceded in death by; a daughter Paula Kristine Brannum (2009); a great grandson Gaige Rayden Hammond (2019); his parents (1962, 1987); brother David Sperling (2000), sister Donna Pacicco (2018): and nephew Patrick Ronstadt (1976).

-Paul’s wishes were cremation, and the family will have a proper service at the Southern Nevada Veterans Memorial Cemetery at a later date.
+Celebration of life will be held on Friday, November 5, 2021 at 11:20 am at the Southern Nevada Veterans Memorial Cemetery.
 Family and friends can sign an online memorial guest book at www.bouldercityfamilymortuary.com